 This course compares regions, cultures, societies, and economies within and across the Pacific Basin.
 The course surveys the geography and history of this region, an increasingly important arena in world affairs.
 From various perspectives, the course also examines contemporary issues, such as economic relations, migration, regional institutions, globalization, democratization, trans-nationalism, and the environment in the Pacific Basin.
-As a result of taking this course, students will develop an understanding of the historical transformations that characterize the region since the first encounters with Europeans; develop a critical awareness of social, political, economic and cultural issues within the region over time; develop skills of oral and/or written expression; gain experience of interdisciplinary perspectives; gain critical skills for interpreting visual and/or other representations of peoples and cultures across the region.
+As a result of taking this course, students will develop an understanding of the historical transformations; develop a critical awareness of social, political, economic and cultural issues within the region over time; develop skills of oral and/or written expression; gain experience of interdisciplinary perspectives; gain critical skills for interpreting visual and/or other representations of peoples and cultures across the region.
+Units: 3